openvinotoolkit/openvino_notebooks/README.md

 # 📚 OpenVINO Notebooks

 > **NOTE**: The notebooks are currently in **beta**.
 We plan to publish a stable release this summer.
-In the meantime, please try the beta notebooks and provide feedback.
 You can submit [issues](https://github.com/openvinotoolkit/openvino_notebooks/issues) on GitHub and join our [developer Discord\*](https://discord.com/invite/pWGcWpyx7x) to get updates.
 We look forward to hearing from you!

 A collection of ready-to-run Python\* notebooks for learning and experimenting with OpenVINO developer tools.
 The notebooks are meant to provide an introduction to OpenVINO basics and teach developers how to leverage our APIs for optimized deep learning inference in their applications.

 ## Getting Started

-The notebooks are designed to run almost anywhere, on your laptop, PC, in the cloud, on a VM, bare-metal or inside a container.
-Here's what you need before getting started:
+The notebooks are designed to run almost anywhere -- on your laptop, in a cloud VM, or in a Docker container.
+Here's what you need to get started:

 - CPU (64-bit)
 - Windows\*, Linux\* or macOS\*